pa4080/exc.server-sent-events/README.md

 The stream is available at `http://localhost:3010/my-stream`

-<s>Also a named stream is available at `http://localhost:3010/my-stream-event`</s> The url address still works, but cruelty it is implemented in the above stream.
+Also a named stream is available at <s>`http://localhost:3010/my-stream-event`</s>.
+The url address still works, but cruently it is implemented in the above stream.